gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 When a project is hard failed, it will no longer get picked up for mirroring.
-A user can resume the project mirroring again by either [forcing an update](#forcing-an-update) or by changing the import URL field in the repository settings.
+A user can resume the project mirroring again by either [forcing an update](#forcing-an-update) or by changing the import URL in repository settings.

 ### SSH authentication